drogtke958/manipulating-python.py/exit-ticket.md

 ### Assume you have the string 'programming'.
 What's the index number of the letter a (if you start from the letter p)?
-- I think it will be number one.
+- I think it will be number zero.

 ### Assume you have the string 'Jack Reacher'.
 Using NEGATIVE index numbers, what's the negative index number of the letter c in Reacher?
-- I think it would be number 4.
+- I think it would be number -3.

 ### How many characters total does the string 'Jack Reacher' contain?